remrobem/bamazon/README.md

 # Requirements

 1. Node.js must be installed (https://nodejs.org/en/download/)
-1. MySQL must be installed, at a minimum the free Community Edition must be present (https://www.mysql.com/downloads/)
+1. MySQL must be installed.
+At a minimum, the free Community Edition must be present (https://www.mysql.com/downloads/)
 1. A MySQL developer tool such as MySQL Workbench or Sequel Pro (https://www.sequelpro.com/) is needed to create and seed the database

 # Installation